Mengkodingan/ckptw/README.md

   - **Poll** - Emitted when someone create a poll message.
   - **PollVote** - Emitted when someone votes for one/more options in a poll.
   - **Reactions** - Emitted when someone reacts to a message.
+  - **Call** - Emitted when someone calling, call was accepted or rejected.

 ## Sending Message